Community-Based Economic Development

 What we do – Loans to help businesses

 CBED offers loans to eligible small businesses that support economic development in their communities.
 We strive to help small businesses to develop viable, sustainable business ventures that serve local needs and are compatible with the vision, character and cultural values of their communities.

-The CBED loan program can support a broad range of small businesses.
-We especially focus on those involved in Agricultural and Food Production & Manufacturing and Wholesaling.
+The CBED loan program can support a broad range of small businesses with loans usually in the range of $50,000 to $125,000.
+We especially focus on those involved in expanding their businesses in Agricultural and Food Production & Manufacturing and Wholesaling.

 - Must be a registered business in the State of Hawaii

 - Loan proceeds must result in an economic development outcome